googleapis/google-cloud-dotnet/NEWAPI.md

 Check that these files all exist, and check that the C# namespace is appropriate.
-The protos should contain `csharp_namespace` options unless the default capitalization produces the correct result.
+The protos should contain `csharp_namespace` options unless the default capitalization produces the correct result, which it usually does so long as every package segment is a single word.
+In general, you can try step 4, and if `./prepare-release.sh add` works with your expected package ID, it's fine.

 If anything doesn't match your expectations, please file an issue in this repo and we'll get it sorted.
 (There are complexities here around internal processes.)